parthenon-hpc-lab/parthenon/docs/README.md

 * PARTHENON_DEBUG_FAIL(message) always exits when in debug mode.

 Both macros print the message, and filename and line number where the macro is called.
 PARTHENON_REQUIRE also prints the condition.

-## Long feature description

-For features that require more detailed documentation a short paragraph or sentence here is sufficient with a link to a more detailed description in a separate [file](feature.md).

 ### Kokkos/Wrapper related